ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 ludwig experiment --experiment_name titanic --model_name Model2 --data_csv train.csv -mdf titanic_model2.yaml
 ```

-For this, you need to download the Kaggle Titanic dataset to get `train.csv`.
+For this, you need to download the [Titanic Kaggle competition dataset](https://www.kaggle.com/c/titanic/) to get `train.csv`.
 Note that the images associated with each visualization below are not from the Titanic dataset.
 The two models are defined with `titanic_model1.yaml`